nonpawith/manual-segmentation-app/README.md

 # Manual Segmentation App

-A tkinter-based GUI application for manual segmentation of endoscopy images into multiple anatomical classes.
+A tkinter-based GUI application for manual segmentation of anterior nasal endoscopy images into multiple anatomical classes.
 Designed for research use and supports both **freehand** and **livewire (intelligent scissors)** segmentation modes.

 ---